Wind speed inference from environmental flow-structure interactions: Physical Model

 \section{Physical Model}

 A physical model was used to relate wind speed to deflections based on a force balance.
-The dynamic pressure, $p$, on an object in flow is proportional to the square of the mean incident wind speed, $U$, times the fluid density, $\rho$.
+The dynamic pressure, $p$, on an object in flow is proportional to the product of the fluid density, $\rho$, and the square of the mean incident wind speed, $U$ \citep{Batchelor2000AnDynamics}.
 The mean force of the wind, $F_W$, is given by multiplying $p$ by the projected frontal area, $A$, and is therefore proportional to $\rho U^2A$:

 We model the deflection of the structure following Hooke's Law: